johnaparker/miepy/README.md

 Installation
 --------------
-If numpy is not already installed, it must be installed prior to MiePy's installation
+If NumPy is not already installed, it must be installed prior to MiePy's installation
 ```shell
 pip install numpy
 ```